Thai Beef with Red Curry

 • Place the beef into a large pot, or Dutch oven, and add the curry / coconut milk mixture.

-• Partially cover and cook over low heat for about 2 hours, until the meat is tender and the sauce has thickened somewhat.
+• Partially cover and cook over low heat for 90 minutes, stirring frequently. until the meat is tender and the sauce has thickened somewhat.

-• 15 minutes before the dish is done cooking, stir in the bamboo shoots.
+• 15 minutes before the dish is done cooking, stir in the bamboo shoots and the remaining half can of coconut milk.

 • Spoon over cooked Jasmine rice and garnish with mint.